Investigators and staff conducting human research must complete human subjects protection training.

-There are a number of training opportunities for researchers and research team members conducting research at Children's or with Children's patients to meet the requirements for human subjects protections training.
+There are a number of training opportunities for researchers and research team members conducting research at Seattle Children's or with Seattle Children's patients to meet the requirements for human subjects protections training.

-Douglas Diekema, MD, MPH, Children's IRB chair, provides training seminars in human subjects protections.
+Dr. Douglas Diekema, Seattle Children's IRB chair, provides training seminars in human subjects protections.
 The focus of these seminars is on research with children.
-Seminars are scheduled on a quarterly basis.

 A broad spectrum of topics is covered, including: